nettr2/Studio5/Overview.md

 ## Week 7

+# Lesson 1
 - Main goal for monday is to finish the auth tutorial that grayson gave us an c
 - check in with the girls and help them with anything they need help with during the week until thursday,
 - GOal to write about branching in the wiki and
 - then also have either a video or inperson meeting on thursday.
 - Also at some point suring the week look over the code that girls have on git & look at their airtable.
 - Keeping checking the slack

+# Lesson 2
+- Still working on the auth tutorial
+- Girls have let us know that they don't have enough time to learn branching
+- They are still having some isssues with git
+- I got the latest version of their repo and tried to sort out their file structure for them, as it was not optimal.
+- They have been pushing zip files which has been causing some issues
+- This week has been a lot of back and forth conversations about errors they have on git
+- We have really just been trying our best to help them be able to use git effectivly